Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/d8041a79-249f-4e49-b35d-2944a3b18c0b)
 *Figure 151: Image of a Doll on a table in a dark room, waiting to be bought for 1500 souls.
 Image Taken By: Steven Grevera*

-For the price of 1500 souls, you can buy this Doll, which will spawn onto the ground nearby.
-The doll will then upon being interacted with, wind up and will start to head in the direction of the levels exist.
+For the price of 1500 souls, you can buy this Doll, which will spawn on the ground nearby.
+The doll will then, upon being interacted with, wind up and will start to head in the direction of the level's exit.
 Serving as a guide to the exit for you.

 While you are within a certain range of the doll, due to the flower in which it is holding, you will be cleansed of all corruption buildup, allowing it to be used as a mobile safe hub from corruption all the way to the exit.

 For 800 souls instead, you can use one of your karuta card slots to spawn this same doll anywhere by inputting a button combination.
-This can also help with corruption if you are near full corruption build up.
+This can also help with corruption if you are near full corruption build-up.
 You must select this card at the start of the game or as an extra slotted card if you can find the table.

 ![image](https://github.com/user-attachments/assets/2c32ba30-2ec3-42e1-abd6-71b78686ffce)
 *Figure 152: Image of a Doll that has been spawned and is leading the way toward the exit with the light on.
 Image Taken By: Steven Grevera*